-A. The next Travel Bootcamp will take place on Saturday the 12th of August at the InterContinental, Sydney.
+A. The next Travel Bootcamp will take place on Saturday the 30th of June at QT Hotel, Surfers Paradise, Gold Coast, Australia.

 A. If you already have a social media reach, established blog or are a published writer, this is the course for you: we’ll show you how to amplify your reach, and start making money through sponsored travel trips, commissioned content and other branded collaborations.

 The Travel Bootcamp is designed to include some social media and content strategy but is predominantly a platform to teach established, or up-and-coming influencers and writers, how to start earning money specifically from travelling.

 However if you do not have a social media reach, established blog or suite of published articles, that’s ok too.
 The most important attributes you can bring are a real passion for travel, and a desire to share that passion with others.
 We’ll teach you the rest.

 A. That’s true – the marketing experts behind these destinations, airlines and experiences will pay travel influencers and writers to attend these trips in order to promote their product.
 An entire industry has been built around paying people to go on trips.
 And yes, you will learn about how to get on the invitation lists of these.
 In fact, every single photo you see on this site was taken by one of our speakers on their paid-for travels.
 Not bad, eh?